HR

 What G2 users like about BambooHR:

-- BambooHR Review, Aicha B.
+- BambooHR Review, Ian L.

-What I dislike about BambooHR :
+What I dislike about BambooHR:

-What G2 users dislike about BambooHR :
+What G2 users dislike about BambooHR:

-- BambooHR Review, Judy R.
+- BambooHR Review, Ian L.

 Related: Check out 50+ employee onboarding statistics to understand why first impressions matter.

 Based on my review of G2 user feedback, HiBob HRIS is often praised for its modern and intuitive design that makes workforce management more efficient and engaging.
-A consistent theme in G2 reviews that I’ve noticed is the positive feedback regarding preboarding workflows.
+As per G2 Data, it is widely adopted in the mid-market segment, with 80% of users coming from that segment, the highest among these tools.

-HiBob interface
+HiBob HRIS

 What I like about HiBob HRIS: